 Over the last few years, there have been news stories of people using machines to treat depression.
-The traditional methods for treating people with clinical depression are talk therapy, counseling and medication.
+The traditional methods for treating people with clinical depression include treatments like talk therapy, counseling and medication.
 However, there is another treatment option — Transcranial Magnetic Stimulation or TMS.

 A Brief History of TMS:

 Transcranial magnetic stimulation has been around since 1985.
 The treatment has been studied for its effectiveness in treating various psychiatric disorders including major depressive disorder.
 Over the years, TMS has slowly gained a reputation as an effective treatment modality for major depression.

 As a mental health treatment option, TMS has been used in clinical settings for over a decade.
 The treatment option was first approved by the Food & Drug Administration (FDA) in 2008.
 The FDA cleared the NeuroStar TMS brain-stimulating device for treating depressed adults for who had not experienced success with antidepressant medication.
 This was the first transcranial magnetic stimulation device to meet FDA standards.